sandstorm-io/sandcats/README.md

 sure your system has all the needed dependencies.
 Read that file if you are curious what the package needs.

-## Configure database
+### Configure MySQL database

-For now, this is a manual process:
+Here's a manual process you can do:

 ```
 echo "CREATE DATABASE sandcats_pdns;" | mysql -uroot